Male Pattern Hair Loss: Can Finasteride Help?

 Finasteride is a prescription-only oral medication and the leading treatment for male pattern baldness in the UK and worldwide.
 Sold under the brand name Propecia, the 1mg daily tablet works by inhibiting the enzyme (5-alpha reductase type II) responsible for converting testosterone into DHT — reducing scalp DHT levels by up to 70% and halting the follicle miniaturisation process.

-- ~65% of finasteride users experienced visible hair regrowth — not just a slowing of loss
+of finasteride users experienced visible hair regrowth, not just a slowing of loss

 - Hair counts were significantly higher than baseline after 2 years in the treatment group

-- The placebo group showed a continued decrease in hair count over the same period
+- The placebo group continued to lose hair throughout the 5-year period

 - Results were most pronounced at the vertex (crown) but also meaningful at the frontal hairline

-- The benefit was sustained for as long as treatment was continued
+- Benefits were sustained for as long as treatment was continued

 Key principle: Finasteride is most effective when started early.
 Once follicles have been dormant for an extended period, they are unlikely to respond to treatment.
 The earlier you start, the more hair you can preserve — and potentially regrow.